triestpa/Police-Analysis-Python/README.md

 ```

 ### 1.1 - Stops By County
-Let's get a list of each county in the dataset, along with how many traffic stops happened in each.
+Let's get a list of each county in the data set, along with how many traffic stops happened in each.

 ```python
 df_vt['county_name'].value_counts()